 - In a large bowl combine cooked and cooled pasta with diced bell pepper, green onions, and browned kielbasa.
 Stir in the dressing you made in step 3.

-- Store in the refrigerator until you’re ready to use it.
-If the pasta has been in the fridge for a while, stir in 1-2 two tablespoons of warm water before serving to get a creamy consistency again.
+- Store the BBQ Macaroni Salad in the refrigerator until you're ready to use it.
+If the pasta has been in the fridge for a while, stir in 1-2 two tablespoons of warm water before serving to obtain a creamy consistency again.